‘Everyone's Hands Are Dirty,' NFL Twitter Slams Colts After Frank Reich Firing

-NFL Twitter reacts to Colts firing Frank Reich originally appeared on NBC Sports Chicago
+NFL Twitter reacts to Colts firing Frank Reich originally appeared on NBC Sports Bayarea

 Another head coach has been fired in the midst of the 2022 NFL season.
 First, it was the Carolina Panthers’ Matt Rhule, and now the Indianapolis Colts’ Frank Reich.